CodeReclaimers/btce-api/README.md

 [![Build Status](https://travis-ci.org/CodeReclaimers/btce-api.svg)](https://travis-ci.org/CodeReclaimers/btce-api)
 [![Coverage Status](https://coveralls.io/repos/github/CodeReclaimers/btce-api/badge.svg)](https://coveralls.io/github/CodeReclaimers/btce-api)

-NOTE: Due to the apparent closure of BTC-e, this repository is no longer being maintained.
-If BTC-e returns, I may resume maintenance.
+NOTE: Due to the closure of BTC-e, this repository is no longer being maintained.
+I am leaving it here in case some of the code proves useful for the development of similar tools for other exchanges.

 This library provides a wrapper (hopefully a convenient one) around the public and trading APIs of the BTC-e.com exchange site.
 So that you don't have to